-The R7495B Controller is field programmable in order to meet the requirements of the individual installation.
+The R7495D Controller is field programmable in order to meet the requirements of the individual installation.
 This is accomplished by setting rocker switches that are located on the left side of the controller (see Figure 20) to either "open" or "closed."
 The programming options are listed below.
 A more detailed description follows.

-- 1. Number of detectors connected to the controller (up to eight) - 2.
+- 1. Number of detectors connected to the controller (1 or 2). - 2.
 Gate Length, Consecutive Gate Selection, and Count Selection (system sensitivity and time delay). - 3.
-Detector Grouping/Voting Logic - 4.
+Fire zone grouping. - 4.
 Latching/non-latching outputs.